jstyle5/Jaewhee-Test-Docs/docs/voice-call-video-call.md

 {: .no_toc }
 Do you want to make a call to your friends?
 How about 'Free Calls'?
 You can enjoy 'Free Calls' through this KakaoTalk!
 This amazing feature allows you to make a Voice and Video call for free with your KakaoTalk friends!
 <br />
-If you are able to use Wi-Fi, every call made by KakaoTalk is all **FREE**.
+If you can use Wi-Fi, every call made by KakaoTalk is all **FREE**.

 ![Intro Freecall](https://github.com/jstyle5/KakaoTalk-English-Version-Guide/blob/gh-pages/assets/images/intro-freecall.png?raw=true "VOICE CALL / VIDEO CALL")
 {: .fs-6 .fw-300 }